TRASEVOL-DOG/sugarcoat/doc/gfx.md

 &#8202;

 #### `sugar.gfx. init_gfx (window_name, w, h, scale)`
-- Initializes the gfx subsystem of sugar.
+- Initializes the gfx subsystem of Sugar.
 - Is called by `init_sugar(...)`.
 - `w` and `h` are the width and height you want for your simulated screen resolution.
 - `scale` is the scale factor you want for stretching your simulated resolution.
 You can change the behavior around scaling with the various `sugar.gfx.screen_...` functions.